 160 Frelinghuysen Road, Piscataway, NJ, 08854

-• Stem cell engineering for cancer therapy
+• Stem cell engineering for imaging and therapy of cancer

 • Recombinant production of difficult-to-make peptides/proteins.

 2003 – 2006 Postdoctoral Fellow (Recombinant Vector Engineering, Cancer Gene Therapy)

 2012-2013 Rutgers University Faculty Research Grant (#281663)